async3619/cage/README.md

 this application reads configuration file from `./cage.config.json` by default.

-You can use json schema file `config.schema.json` on this repository. here is example configuration file content:
+you can use json schema file `config.schema.json` on this repository. here is example configuration file content:

 ```json
 {